chanioxaris/german-credit-data/README.md

 `IG(T,a) = H(T) - H(T|a)`

-Information gain for each attribute sorted ascending is represented in the following table
+Information gain for each attribute sorted ascending is represented in the following table.

 | Attribute Number |  Information Gain |
 | :--------------: | :---------------: |